BabylonJS-CharacterController

 cc.setStrafeLeftFastAnim(name: string|AnimationGroup, rate: number, loop: boolean);

-So lets say your walk animation range is called “myWalk” and you want to play it at half speed and loop it continuoulsy then
+So lets say your walk animation range is called “myWalk” and you want to play it at half speed and loop it continuously then

 cc.setWalkAnim("myWalk", 0.5, true);